cortexsystems/cortex-app-tutorial/README.md

 container.appendChild(node);
 ```

 At this stage the image will be visible on the screen.
-The only thing remains for the view is to wait for some time.
+The only thing left for the view is to wait for some time.
 We simply use the `setTimeout` function to call the `done()` after waiting for `this.duration` milliseconds.

 Note that we generated this function after the `createDOMNode()` resolves.
 It is up to you to define the app flow,